 You will need a 24cm x 10cm loaf tin, and a stand mixer (or mix by hand).

 Place the water, flour, yeast and butter in the bowl of a stand mixer and knead with the dough hook on a low speed for 10 minutes.
 Then add the salt and knead for another 5 minutes.

 Take the bowl out of the mixer and cover with a clean, damp tea towel.
 Place well away from draughts until doubled in bulk – about 1-2 hours.
 Lightly butter or oil a 24cm x 10cm loaf tin.
 When the dough is ready, turn it out onto a floured surface and punch it down with your fist.

 Knead by hand for a couple of minutes, gradually forming it into a pillow shape roughly as wide as the tin.
-Roll it into a bloomer (see p.28) as long as the tin without letting any air pockets form.
+Roll it into a bloomer (see p.28 of the Gail's Bakery cookbook for step by step) as long as the tin without letting any air pockets form.
 Place in the tin, seam side down.
-Put the loaf inside a large plastic bag, inflated so that it won’t come into contact with the dough, and leave to rise, well away from any draughts, until doubled in size again - around 1-2 hours.
+Put the loaf inside a large plastic bag, inflated so that it won’t come into contact with the dough, and leave to rise, well away from any draughts, until doubled in size again – around 1-2 hours.